CloudLabs-MOC/AI-102-AIEngineer/Instructions/02-cognitive-services-security.md

     ```

 ### Task 2.3: Use the service principal in an application

+In this task, you will learn how to use a service principal in an application to authenticate and grant it access to Azure resources, enabling secure, automated operations.

 Now you're ready to use the service principal identity in an application, so it can access the secret Azure AI services key in your key vault and use it to connect to your Azure AI services resource.